Harmontown/harmontown.github.io/docs/_episodes/167/index.md

 title:                "White Guilt Kerosene On The White Guilt Bonfire"
 image:                "episode-placeholder.jpg"
 description: |-
   Dan, Jeff and Spencer start out the show, World Cup sports corner and lots of privilege and guilt.
-Watch the video at Harmontown.com/live!
 showDate:
 releaseDate:          "2015-06-24 01:29:00Z"
 duration:             "02:05:52"